turalgasimov/holbertonschool-low_level_programming/variables_if_else_while/README.md

 1-last_digit.c -> will assign a random number to the variable n each time it is executed.

 2-print_alphabet.c -> prints the alphabet in lowercase, followed by a new line.

+3-print_alphabets.c -> prints the alphabet in lowercase, and then in uppercase, followed by a new line.